nathaliellenaa/opensearch-mcp-server-py/USER_GUIDE.md

 ### Important Notes
 - Tool names are case-insensitive
 - All configuration fields are optional
+- Disabled filters have higher priority: If a tool is both enabled and disabled, it will be disabled
 - When both config file and environment variables are provided, the config file will be prioritized
 - Tool filtering is only supported in single mode.
 In multi mode, tool filtering is not supported